humorless/cauchy/README.md

 Cauchy wouldn't exist without these great libraries :

 * Riemann, by Kyle Kingsbury
-* trapperkeeper, by Puppet labs
+* trapperkeeper, by Puppet labs (Removed currently)
 * Chime, by James Anderson
 * Sigmund, by Chris Zheng and good old Hyperic Sigar.